Parth018/CineVisionMicroserviceProject-main/README.md

 <br>
 <br>
 In the Eureka Server, Netflix Eureka Server was used.
-And Spring Security was used to secure Eureka server.
+And Spring Security was used to secure the Eureka server.
 <br>
 <br>
-WebFlux was used for communication between Movie and User Services.
+WebFlux was used to communicate between Movie and User Services.
 And, Apache Kafka was used for asynchronous communication between Movie and Email Services.
 <br>
 <br>
 In the User Service, MongoDB is used as a database.
-Spring Security was used for encrypting user's passwords and generating Jwt tokens.
+Spring Security was used to encrypt users' passwords and generate Jwt tokens.
 <br>
 <br>
-In the Movie Service, PostgreSQL was used as the database and Spring Data Jpa was used.
-Webflux and Apache Kafka was used for communication with other services.
+In the Movie Service, PostgreSQL was used as the database and Spring Data JPA was used.
+Webflux and Apache Kafka were used to communicate with other services.
 Resilience4J Circuit Breaker was used here.
-Displaying and coming soon movies are cached using with Redis.
+Displaying and coming soon movies are cached using Redis.
 <br>
 <br>
-In the Email Service, Apache Kafka was used for receiving the message from Movie Service.
-Java Mail Sender and FreeMarker templates was used for creating email template and sending email.
+In the Email Service, Apache Kafka was used for receiving the messages from the Movie Service.
+Java Mail Sender and FreeMarker templates were used for creating email templates and sending emails.
 <br>
 <br>
 PostgreSQL, MongoDB, Apache Kafka, and Zipkin run as Docker containers in the docker-compose.yml file.

 On the Frontend side, JavaScript and React was used.
-Also, Axios was preferred to send request to the backend.
+Also, Axios was preferred to send requests to the backend.
 For state management, Redux was used.
 For, design of the UI, Bootstrap and Css are used.

 ## How can I use the Project ?